 Related: Picking the Right Keyword

-3 – Headings and Content
+Update Headings and Content

 Updating your headings and content will require a little more work.
 You don’t necessarily have to re-write the entire post, but you do want to update it by adding your new keyword (and some additional related keywords) into some headings as well as into the actual content.

 If your older content really had no rhyme or reason to it, then a full content overhaul might be in order.
+This video walks you through the steps of creating a really solid outline for the post using “people also ask” questions and additional keywords.

 **Do not change the slug for the post even if the old slug doesn’t have the right keyword.
 Changing the slug changes the entire address for the post.
 If you do change it, you’ll need to install a redirection plugin so your old links won’t cause error codes.

-6 – Internal Links
+Update Internal Links

 As you are updating an older post for SEO, be sure you are checking any internal links that are in it.
 Make sure that you are linking to other related content on your site – preferably by using anchor text that has SEO value related to the content of the destination post.
 Since writing all the older content, you’ve most likely written quite a bit of newer content that could be linked in those older posts.
 This is important for SEO, but also for giving readers links to click through to more related content.